-Asset Class Target Allocation Long-Term Expected Real Rate of Return U.S. Broad 27% 4.60%
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

+U.S. Broad 27% 4.60%

 International Equity 18% 4.50%

 Emerging Markets Equity 4% 4.75%

 Global 12% 4.75%

 Fixed Income 18% 0.75%

 Real Estate 10% 3.50%

 Private Equity 8% 5.10%

 Emerging Debt 2% 2.25%

 Cash 1% 0.00%

 Total 100%

 Discount rate.
 The discount rate used to measure the total pension liability was 7.75 percent.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that Employer contributions will be made at the current employer contribution rate.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (9.00%) and that employer contributions will be made at the former employer contribution rate (15.75%) through June 30, 2019 and the current contribution rate (17.40%) thereafter.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.